• Skip to primary navigation

 leadership effectiveness

 When the management team got more than they bargained for..
 The new Managing Director of a large manufacturing group requested our help in understanding and improving leadership effectiveness among his board and senior management team.
-It was important to begin with a full understanding of each of the individuals in the team – their strengths, preferred styles […]
+On the face of it, as the client saw it, this was a fairly straightforward leadership development engagement – with a focus […]

 Read More